I. INTRODUCTION: CROWDFUNDING

 a.
 Investor Registration

-To invest in an offering via our funding portal, investors must first register on the Miventure App.
+Prior to signing up as an investor on the Miventure App, users have view-only public access to all of the investment opportunities and all offering information related to said investment opportunity.
+To invest in an offering via the Miventure App, investors must first register on the Miventure App.
 Our entire investment process occurs via the Miventure App which can be found and downloaded from our website, the App Store, and Google Play.
 The investment process happens on the Miventure App via the electronic delivery of information and documentation.
 In other words, we will not provide Investors with physical paper account applications, statements or other physical materials.
 Further, we do not have registered representatives (e.g., brokers or investment advisors) for you to call with investment questions or questions related to the functionality of the funding portal.

-Once you have registered you will be able to view and accept the terms and conditions of our “Investor Agreement”, which you must read and understand prior to making an investment via our funding portal.
-Once you electronically consent to the Investor Agreement you will then be able to view and make an investment via the Miventure App.
+Once you have registered you will be able to accept the terms and conditions of an offering, which you must read and understand prior to making an investment via our funding portal.

 b.
 Investor Suitability Considerations